weihuayi/fealpy/README.md

 research and the cultivation of versatile talent.

-We also hope FEALPy can accelerate the creation and testing of next-gen intelligent CAE prototypes, paving the way for advanced algorithms in industrial applications.
+We also hope FEALPy can accelerate the creation and testing of next-gen intelligent CAE apps, paving the way for advanced algorithms in industrial applications.

+FEALPy's development goal is to become the next generation intelligent CAE simulation computing engine.

 The word "FEAL" is an archaic or poetic term in English, meaning faithful or loyal.
 Though not commonly used in modern English, it carries strong